rethinkdb/rethinkdb-rs/api/javascript/manipulating-tables/table_create.md

     * `old_val`: always `null`.
     * `new_val`: the table's new [config](/api/javascript/config) value.

-If a table with the same name already exists, the command throws `ReqlRuntimeError`.
+If a table with the same name already exists, the command throws `ReqlOpFailedError`.

 Note: Only alphanumeric characters and underscores are valid for the table name.